bmuhlack/bmuhlack.github.io/publications.md

 ### Conferences
 **You can meet me here:**
+- (summery) Winter school 2022: Coping with the complexity in speech production and perception, Chorin
 - Conference of the International Association for Forensic Phonetics and Acoustics (IAFPA), Prague
 - Phonetik und Phonologie im deutschsprachigen Raum (P&P), Bielefeld